kuvivek/drivingTheoryInGermany/README.md

 506. You want to transport a load on the roof of your car.
 How will this influence the handling of your car?
 ✅ The acceleration power will be reduced
 ✅ The braking distance will be extended
-❌The susceptibility to cross-winds will be reduced
+❌ The susceptibility to cross-winds will be reduced
 **Comment**:  Cargo reduces acceleration performance and increases the braking distance.
 Cargo on the car roof increases sensitivity to
 crosswinds and must be secured with sturdy tensioning straps.
 The roof load specified in the operating instructions must not be
 exceeded, otherwise there is a risk of tipping.